Moving Overseas: The Next StepsiStockphoto

 Unfortunately, even the best insurance premium covers only the material and not emotional value.
 So, you should think extra carefully what you would like to do with family heirlooms you are unable to part with when moving overseas.

-In addition, if you plan on driving a car abroad, you should look into your host country’s legal requirements for driving licenses.
+In addition, if you plan on driving a car during your time abroad, you should look into your host country’s legal requirements for driving licenses.
 Often, having an international driver’s license is of great help when moving overseas.
+However, many countries require you to exchange your foreign or international driving license for a local one.
+If you forget to exchange it, your license will be considered invalid and you will have to pay a hefty fine (at the least).

-Once you know you are moving overseas, you should get a flight ticket.
+Once you know you are moving overseas, you should book your plane ticket.
 The sooner you book a flight, the cheaper the tickets will be.
-In addition to the financial considerations, booking your flight will also set a date for moving overseas: This will give you something to look forward to.
+In addition to the financial considerations, this will also help your set a date for moving overseas and give you something to look forward to.
+If your take your pets with you, have dietary needs, or cumbersome luggage, it gives you enough time to contact your airline and organize everything.

 If you don’t already have a place where you can stay, you also have to find temporary accommodation for yourself and your family.
 Short-term furnished lodging, such as serviced apartments, might be a good idea to start with when moving overseas.

-If you have the time and money, it is often recommendable to take a short trip to your new home before actually moving overseas.
+If you have the time and money, it is recommendable to take a short trip to your new home before actually moving there.
 This way you can go house-hunting, or find a trustworthy local estate agent to take care of your housing situation for you.
-It will give you peace of mind to know where you and your family will sleep upon arrival before you start moving overseas.
+That way, you can cross one more thing off your list.
+But it will also give you peace of mind to know where you and your family will sleep upon arrival.